AstraZeneca back in court to defend Crestor patent

 "AstraZeneca is confident in the patents protecting Crestor and will aggressively defend the intellectual property protecting the product," a spokeswoman for the company said.

 AstraZeneca has been fighting several companies seeking to sell cheap versions of Crestor.
-They include Mylan (MYL.O), Teva TEVA.O, Sun (SUN.NS), Aurobindo (ARBN.NS), Par (PRX.N), Watson WPI.N, Sandoz -- the generic division of Novartis NOVN.VX -- and Toronto-based privately held Apotex.
+They include Mylan, Teva, Sun, Aurobindo, Par, Watson, Sandoz -- the generic division of Novartis -- and Toronto-based privately held Apotex.

 (Reporting by Ben Hirschler; Editing by David Jones)